 Part 6: Epilogue

-The entire lolicon boom is such a bizarre thing to try to document.
+It is hard to distill the entire phenomenon of the lolicon boom into a simple conclusion.
 It is a long, winding road of one small thing leading to another small thing, until the result is entirely out of control.
-Most perspectives on it are polarizing.
-On one hand, lolicon is the side effect of strict censorship and isolation upon a crop of sexually-repressed Generation X-ers.
-On the other hand, it is a shadowy group of creators abusing an art form so as to bring their sinister desires to life.
+Modern perspectives on the “boom” are polarizing; some are forgiving and consider lolicon to be a side effect of strict censorship and social isolation upon a crop of sexually-repressed Generation X-ers.
+To other online critics, it can be boiled down to just a shadowy group of creators abusing an art form so as to bring their desires to life.
+No matter how you look at the lolicon boom now, we are still witnessing its side effects upon modern anime.
 It is mind-boggling to think about how closely it all stemmed from a film in which a sex-crazy lead character becomes a wholesome man instead.